 Enticed the rising sun,

 The speaker continues on to describe what it is like at the top of the tower.
-On the exterior of the castle there are “grated turrets” over which “clinging ivies run.”
+On the exterior of the castle, there are “grated turrets” over which “clinging ivies run.”
 This is the first mention of a natural element in the scene, but not the last.
 The presence of plant-life in these scenes is extremely important to the speaker.

 Within the ivy on the turrets are “A thousand scarlet poppies.”
 This would be quite a remarkable sight to see.
 These poppies are covering the sides of the tower, as if obscuring it from view.
-The beauty of these plants mask the hard lines of the structure and the menacing aspects of the tower.
+The beauty of these plants masks the hard lines of the structure and the menacing aspects of the tower.

 From their position, they “Entice…the rising run.”
 Their colours are so remarkable it is as if they are asking the sun to shine on them.
 They reflect the light back out, increasing the dazzling nature of the scene.